DiSSCo/dissco-core-infrastructure/pid/README.md

 ### 4. Storage

 This section describes how to set up a PostgreSQL database for Handle storage.
 More information can be found in the [Handle Techincal Manual](http://www.handle.net/tech_manual/HN_Tech_Manual_9.pdf).
+Documentation on how to setup a MongoDB database for Handle Storage will be added later.

 Note: When you start the handle server, you must have the JDBC driver for your database in your classpath.
 Place the jar file (e.g. postgresql8jdbc3.jar) in the lib subdirectory of the unzipped Handle.Net distribution.